yasmine-mustafa-web/yelpCamp/README.md

 **All campgrounds Page**:containes all the campgrounds and the title , description , photo and loctaion of each campground submitted by the user.

-**Each campground page**:represents the map of the location , price , image(optional) and reviews sections including stars.
+**Each campground page**:represents the map (using mapBox) of the location , price , image(optional) and reviews sections including stars.

 **New campground page**:Allow you to make a new campground (using Cloudinary for storing images) ;